Do you want to learn to play more guitar chords to improve your skills? Ever wonder how many guitar chords there are?

 The chords you’ll come across most often when playing music are:

 I am mentioning the major chords because for the minors, you make minor adjustments.
-So, if you can play the majors, you can also learn the minors quickly.
+So if you can play the major chords, you can also learn the minors quickly.

-There are four very important chords every guitarist must know before learning to play complex pieces.
+There are 4 very important chords every guitarist must know before learning to play complex pieces:

 But first, what is a chord?

-Basically, think of a chord as a combination of 3 or more notes played together, and when you start learning guitar, you will begin by learning the most basic chords or combined notes.
+When you start learning guitar, you’ll begin by learning the most basic chords or combined notes.

 The chromatic scale contains 12 notes.
-Since one chord is made of 3 or more notes, a chord can have between 3 to 12 notes.
+Since 1 chord is made of 3 or more notes, a chord can have between 3 to 12 notes.

-The basic 3 note chords (triads) are the easiest to play, and the more notes, the harder the chords are to play.
+The basic 3-note chords (triads) are the easiest to play.
+As you might’ve guessed, the more notes, the harder the chords are to play.

 The 7 guitar chords beginners should learn first